pulipan/hello-world/README.md

 # hello-world
-Practice GitHub Guides
+Practice GitHub Guides;
-This is Pulipan making an app of Android.
+This is Pulipan making an app of Android;